List of London vestries and district boards: Non-administrative vestries

 The following were non-administrative vestries.
-They had very limited functions, with their main purpose to appoint members to the district boards of works.
+They had very limited functions, (Note: They could, for example, continue to use the powers of the Burial Act 1852 to set up a burial board.) with their main purpose to appoint members to the district boards of works.
 They were delineated as the Schedule B vestries in the Metropolis Management Act 1855 and were also known as the smaller vestries.
 There were 55 non-administrative vestries in 1855 and their number had reduced to 47 in 1894 as some had been upgraded to administrate vestries.